Highland cow plush toy seated next to a moss stitch baby blanket with a soft white border and striped pastel rows on a white quilted bed.

 Moss Stitch Crochet Baby Blanket Pattern for Beginners (Free!)

-Looking for a cozy and beginner-friendly baby blanket?
-You’re going to love this moss stitch crochet baby blanket pattern!
-It’s a simple, textured design that’s perfect for new crocheters and anyone wanting a relaxing project.
+Looking for a cozy and beginner-friendly project?
+You’ll love this moss stitch crochet baby blanket pattern!
+It’s simple, textured, and perfect for new crocheters or anyone craving a relaxing stitch session.

 Moss stitch baby blanket laid on a bed with a plush highland cow toy, featuring pastel stripes and a white textured border.
 A banner at the top reads “Free Pattern.”

-Need a go-to baby shower gift or something special for a new arrival?
-This beginner crochet baby blanket is a hit every time!
-The textured fabric and timeless design make it feel both classic and fresh.
+Looking for a thoughtful baby shower gift or something special for a newborn?
+This beginner-friendly crochet baby blanket is always a hit!
+The textured stitch and clean, modern look give it a timeless feel that works for any nursery.

-You can keep it neutral or customize it with your favorite colors.
-It’s a handmade baby blanket that parents will actually use—and treasure!
-Since it’s a modern crochet baby blanket, it works beautifully for both boys and girls.
+Make it in soft neutrals or have fun choosing your favorite colors.
+It’s a handmade blanket parents will actually use—and love.
+Plus, the simple design makes it a great fit for both baby boys and girls.

 Square image showing a moss stitch baby blanket on a white bed with a plush highland cow beside it; soft rainbow pastel stripes with a white crochet border.

-Skill level for this moss stitch crochet baby blanket
+Free moss stitch crochet baby blanket pattern details

 • Worsted weight yarn (#4) – choose a soft, washable yarn that’s gentle on baby’s skin